-Measure steward specifications were followed for the Hospitalizations per 1,000 measures (NQF 2503 and 2504)1 to define the eligible population, denominator/numerator, index hospitalization time period, and hospital transfer methodology for the rate calculation.
-The Hospitalization and Harms measures used in our report did not provide a code list to identify hospitalization, so OptumLabs analyzed the claims data and relevant literature and determined that "type of bill" values that indicated an inpatient hospital stay (11x, 41x)2 could be used to determine hospital stay records for both measures.
+Measure steward specifications were followed for the Hospitalizations per 1000 measures (NQF 2503 and 2504)1 to define the eligible population, denominator/numerator, index hospitalization time period, and hospital transfer methodology for the rate calculation.
+The Hospitalization and Harms measures used in our report did not provide a code list to identify hospitalization, so Optum Labs analyzed the claims data and relevant literature and determined that "type of bill" values that indicated an inpatient hospital stay $(11x, 41x)^2$ could be used to determine hospital stay records for both measures.

 In the case of Diabetes Prevention Quality Indicators, the specifications do not provide a code list for identifying hospital discharges.
-Based on analysis of the claims data, OptumLabs determined that "type of bill" (11x, 41x) or "claim type" (60, 61) values that indicated an inpatient hospital setting were sufficient as the discharge criteria for these measures.
+Based on analysis of the claims data, Optum Labs determined that "type of bill" (11x, 41x) or "claim type" (60, 61) values that indicated an inpatient hospital setting were sufficient as the discharge criteria for these measures.

 For the Acute Admission Rates measures, "type of bill" values in the claims data indicating an inpatient hospital stay (11x, 41x) were used to determine hospital stay records for both measures.
 These measures also specify a denominator exclusion for members who die during the measurement year.
-Due to HIPAA de-identification requirements, date of death data was not available.
-Instead, members who dis-enrolled were excluded from the denominator because they did not meet continuous enrollment criteria and may have been dis-enrolled due to death during the year.
+Due to HIPAA de-identification requirements, date of death data were not available.
+Instead, members who dis-enrolled were excluded from the denominator because they did not meet continuous enrollment criteria and may have been disenrolled due to death during the year.

-1. See Measures Specification section for more information.
+1 See Measures Specification section for more information [include link to Measures Specification section]

-2. Values defined by the National Uniform Billing Committee (NUBC).
+2 Values defined by the National Uniform Billing Committee (NUBC)